 He took a deep breath and I could see that he was fighting back a bevy of emotion.
 Not only was he receiving feedback in a very busy coffee bar at work but also in a manner that was completely inappropriate in terms of personal comments about his character and how that was affecting his performance.
 Too many times in my career I have witnessed something similar — from busy coffee bars to hallway conversations to private office feedback sessions only to hear later from the employee how hurtful, painful and demotivating the conversation with their manager was.
-Here are some guidelines to ensure your next feedback session is effective and drives improved performance.
+Here are some effective employee feedback guidelines to ensure your next feedback session is a success and drives improved performance.

 In its simplest form there are three parts to all goals within a company: